Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The document is structured as follows, in section 3
    we present the conventions and terminology used throughout
    this document.
 In section 4 we present use cases and
-   workflows related to media ingest and the two profiles
+   workflows related to media ingest and the two profiles/interfaces
    presented.
 Sections 5-9 will detail the protocol and
    the two different interfaces defined.